 - Be admitted prior to the first day of classes for the semester in which you receive aid; students admitted in mid-term will become eligible for federal aid the following semester

-Private Grants & Scholarships
+Private Grants and Scholarships

 Sources of aid are also available from private institutions, such as cultural groups and professional organizations.
 Students are encouraged to research and contact outside scholarship sources directly.
 We recommend visiting the scholarship search engines listed below for more information on financial aid sources.